hwipl/eggdrop-scripts/README.md

 * PostgreSQL 12.1
 * libpq 12.1

+The script `host.tcl` requires the tool "host" that is part of the [bind](https://www.isc.org/bind/) tools.
+The tested version is:

+* host/bind-tools 9.14.8

+The script `maketiny.tcl` requires the tool [wget](https://www.gnu.org/software/wget/) or something compatible.
+The tested version is:

+* wget/BusyBox v1.27.2

 The script `qstat.tcl` requires the tool [qstat](https://github.com/multiplay/qstat).
 The tested version is:

 * qstat 2.15 (Pre-release: commit 85fbecb on Dec 1, 2018)

-The script `host.tcl` requires the tool "host" that is part of the [bind](https://www.isc.org/bind/) tools.
-The tested version is:

-* host/bind-tools 9.14.8

 You need an IRC server to test the bot with these scripts.
 You can use a public one or run your own.
 The scripts were tested with the IRC server